 ‘Sexting’ is typically referred to as sending a nude photo through a phone.
 There is nothing new about sharing a nude photo with a beloved.
 You just used to have to go to a seedy photography shop to get your film developed, or use a Polaroid and hand it over.
 The chances of lots of people seeing the photo were low.
 Remember needing to spring for double prints?
 Now, within seconds, thousands of people can see your nude photo depending on which app or website it gets uploaded to.
 Stats on the prevalence of sexting among teens are unclear, because studies range between 9%-60% (1, 2) of teens reporting that they have ever shared a nude image of themselves.
 So it’s difficult to tell how common sexting actually is.
 In order for us to address sexting in a realistic way with teens, we must first understand the sexual culture they live in that normalizes sexting.

 Do you know what your kids are doing online?
 Have no fear!
 Keeping your kids safe online is a lot harder than you think.
 That’s right.
 It’s not easy.
 There is a lot to consider.
 Should you let them pave their own way?
 Eventually.
 Does monitoring replace parenting?
 No. Is your kid going to try to disable any software you install?
 Yes.
 But it’s still your responsibility to not only keep your kids safe online, but to teach them how to keep themselves safe when they’ve shown they can handle the responsibility of having 24-hour access to the web.
-Here are 8 steps to get you started:

 About this Blog:

-I'm here to help us discuss sexuality, gender, sexual media, and social media by integrating information from academic and mainstream sources.
-I do this so you can be informed about what is going on in the sex research world and apply the research to your life.
-I hope this process produces more sexually competent people who raise sexually competent kids.
+I'm here to help us discuss sexuality, gender, and media by integrating information from academic and mainstream sources.
+I hope this resource produces more sexually competent people who raise sexually competent kids.